bubdm/Xpandables.Net/README.md

 services
     .AddXpandableServices()
-    .XtryDecorate<AddHandler, AddHandlerLoggingDecorator>()
+    .XtryDecorate<AddPersonCommandHandler, AddPersonCommandHandlerLoggingDecorator>()
     .Build();

-// or you can define the generic model, for all commands that implement ICommand interface or something else.
+// or you can define the generic model, for all commands that implement ICommand
+// interface or something else.

 public sealed class CommandLoggingDecorator<TCommand, TResult> : ICommandHandler<TCommand, TResult>
     where TCommand : class, ICommand<TResult> // you can add more constraints {
     private readonly ICommandHandler<TCommand, TResult> _ decoratee;
     private readonly ILogger<TCommand> _logger;

     public CommandLoggingDecorator(ILogger<TCommand> logger, ICommandHandler<TCommand, TResult> decoratee)
-      =>(_logger, _ decoratee) = (logger, decoratee);
+        => (_logger, _ decoratee) = (logger, decoratee);

     public async Task<IOperationResult<TResult>> HandleAsync(
          TCommand command, CancellationToken cancellationToken = default)
     {
         _logger.Information(...);

         var response = await _decoratee.HandleAsync(command, cancellationToken).configureAwait(false);

         _logger.Information(...)

         return response;
     }
 }

-// and register
+// and for registration

-// The CommandLoggingDecorator will be applied to all command handlers whose commands meet the decorator's constraints :
+// The CommandLoggingDecorator will be applied to all command handlers whose commands meet
+// the decorator's constraints :
 // To be a class and implement ICommand{TResult} interface

 services